 Graduation

-If the team passes all three portions of the certification examination, a joyful graduation ceremony is held for the client, the Hero Dog, and all of the people who have been and will be part of the team’s journey.
-Graduation is held once per year, and all teams that have certified since the prior graduation are recognized.
+If the team passes all portions of the certification examination, a graduation ceremony is held for the client, the Hero Dog, and all of the people who have been and will be part of the team’s journey.
+Graduation is typically held once per year, and all teams that have certified since the prior graduation are recognized.

 Re-certification